SAP-samples/teched2023-DA261/exercises/ex2/README.md

 <img src="./images/image55.png" style="width:340px;height:296px;"/>

-95. Before we add the data actions we previously created to our multi-action, we are going to create some parameters to orchestrate the execution.
+95. Before we add the data actions we previously created to our multi action, we are going to create some parameters to orchestrate the execution.

 <img src="./images/image56.png"/>